sarahtb25/CS611-HW3-Heroes-and-Monsters/README.txt

    (d) Added colours to board to distinguish the different types of pieces and messages shows to player.
    (e) Used Singleton Pattern for the Monsters and Heroes game logic.
    (f) Used Factory Design Pattern for generating the various monsters and heroes.
+   (g) Player can regenerate the map if they are not happy with their current map at any point.
 2. Please maximize terminal screen before playing.
 This game has been developed and tested using Java 8.

 ## How to compile and run